allandeboe/Focust-Web-App/README.md

 **Focust** is an (currently) on-going flagship project that is meant to demonstrate my skills in *Java*, *JavaScript* (TypeScript), *CSS*, *HTML*, *SQL* and more, especially in the context of web (full stack) development.

-Focust has a RESTful, Java-based back end server that handles interactions with the database (I chose *MySQL*) as well as authentication/authorization, and *React.js* front end server written primarily in *TypeScript* (basically, JavaScript with types).

-Focust allows users to create or join projects, assign themselves (or others, depending on project role) to tasks in a Kanban-styled taskboard to keep track of the progress made on each task, from bug fixes to feature implementations.
+When the project gets completed, Focust will allow users to create or join projects, assign themselves (or others, depending on project role) to tasks in a Kanban-styled taskboard to keep track of the progress made on each task, from bug fixes to feature implementations.

+Focust has a RESTful, Java-based back end server that handles interactions with the database (I chose *MySQL*) as well as authentication/authorization, and *React.js* front end server written primarily in *TypeScript* (basically, JavaScript with types) to give the web application its look and feel.

+## Why is it called "Focust"?
+Focust is a combination between *focus* and *locusts* - bugs that [are known to form destructive swarms called *locust plagues*](https://www.livescience.com/locusts.html).
+Since this web app is an *issue tracker* (thus a *bug tracker*), the name is representative of how it allows developers to focus on keeping track of software bugs (or *"focus on locusts"*), as well as progress done on features.

+(Or at least what the project will become once completed, as, at the moment) both the front end and back end are rather incomplete, but I'm still working on the project to slowly bring in these features that make an issue tracker an issue tracker).

 ## Dependencies